Terminology and Definitions

 Cisco documentation and additional literature are available on Cisco.com.
 Cisco also provides several ways to obtain technical assistance and other technical resources.
 These sections explain how to obtain technical information from Cisco Systems.

-You can access the most current Cisco documentation at this URL:
+You can find instructions for ordering documentation at this URL:

 You can send comments about technical documentation to email@example.com.